robinjack/dsl_for_data_analysis/README.md

 Overall summary of the semantic model can be found in the README.md in the semantic model folder

 In terms of the general plan for the code base:
+* Top Level
+    * repl.py - includes a REPL for the DSL
+    * Config files(Pipfile for dependencies, pytest settings, gitignore)
 * Semantic model Directory
     * Data -- class representing a dataset
-    * Memento -- class representing the way we store the data
+    * Memento -- class representing the way we store the analysis flow and allows us to load the previous state
-    * AnalysisFlow -- class that connects dataset to method of storing analysis history
-* Utils Directory
-    * const.py -- all the constants in the
 * DSL Directory
     * analysis_flow.tx
     * data_sql.tx -- we add in a way for analysts to use a language they are familiar with